Grief Is the Thing With Feathers review at O’Reilly Theatre, Dublin – ‘Cillian Murphy’s riveting performance’

-With its scabrous poetic prose style and acute observation of bereavement, Max Porter’s 2015 debut novel Grief is the Thing With Feathers made an indelible mark on the literary world and has offered an irresistible dramatic opportunity to the long-established collaborative partnership of writer/director Enda Walsh and actor Cillian Murphy.
+With its scabrous poetic prose style and acute observation of bereavement, Max Porter’s 2015 debut novel Grief Is the Thing With Feathers made an indelible mark on the literary world.
+Adapting it for the stage proved an irresistible dramatic opportunity to the long-established collaborative partnership of writer/director Enda Walsh and actor Cillian Murphy.

-Walsh’s adaptation keeps faith with Porter’s original text and is at its most affecting when Murphy’s Dad and his sweet-faced boys – two finely judged performances by Felix Warren and David Evans – are alone and disconnected in their chaotic flat.
+Walsh’s adaptation is faithful to Porter’s original text and is at its most affecting when Murphy and his sweet-faced boys – two finely judged performances by Felix Warren and David Evans – are alone and disconnected in their chaotic flat.

 Unkempt and gaunt, Murphy is simply riveting.
 He looks punch drunk and adrift from reality; his voice wavers, his focus is blurred; he is barely functioning as a human being, let alone a parent.
 It is left to these motherless children to sort out their own daily routines and jumbled emotions, which they do with admirable purpose.